 - The Act 1 boss music in Sonic & Knuckles may be a simple rising and falling melodic figure, but the relentless bassline makes it clear the player needs to stay focused to stay alive.

 - The Act 2 boss theme!
 DADADA DADADA DADADA daaa daaa!
 The immediately singable opening riff soon gives way to lofty, echo-laden melody over a thundering bass that complements the ambitious scale of the Eggman boss fights beautifully.
+It has the same basic tune as Sonic 2's boss theme, but sped up and much more intense.
 This theme is so good that someone made a brand new remix in its style, which has seen itself get used in certain Sonic Game Mods.

 - The Doomsday Zone.
 This one set the standard for all future Super Sonic battles.
 For those who couldn't get all the Emeralds, though, it was also used for the Super Mecha Sonic battle.

 - The final boss theme first shows up in Sonic 3, and it marks the first – and one of the only – times that Super Sonic is NOT invinciblenote .
 A grab attack from Big Arms will outright knock you clean out of your super form.
 This is the first time in this game that Robotnik's REALLY a true threat, and this music really knocks it home.
+An absolutely menacing tune that quickly picks up the pace, before climaxing on a surprisingly positive note.
 There's also the Sonic Pocket Adventure version of it.